-Pensions are not investments in themselves, but a tax efficient wrapper with which to hold certain permitted investments.
+Pensions are not investments in themselves, but a tax efficient wrapper which can hold certain permitted investments.
 They have tax advantages over investing personally, but as a result, are governed by a set of rules which control how much can be paid in, how and when you take benefits and what you can invest in.

 Our expertise is in helping our clients make the most of pension legislation both while they are saving, but also crucially at the time that they need to create income and or capital from their pension.

-- utilising pension funds to purchase assets directly from the client, thus releasing cash from the pension to the individual
+- Utilising pension funds to purchase assets directly from the client, thus releasing cash from the pension to the individual

 All of these options are still available and new opportunities continue to arise as the legislation on pension changes.